MicrosoftDocs/VBA-Docs/api/Access.DoCmd.RunSQL.md

 You can use the RunSQL action to run a Microsoft Access action query by using the corresponding SQL statement.
 You can also run a data-definition query.

-This method only applies to Microsoft Access databases.
+This method only applies to Access databases.

 The maximum length of the  _sqlstatement_ argument is 32,768 characters (unlike the SQL Statement action argument in the Macro window, whose maximum length is 256 characters).